carlinyuen/CustomPullToRefreshControl/README.md

 Known Issues:

- * It looks like if you set this on a UIScrollView and enable paging, the activity indicator doesn't stay at the top.
+ * It looks like if you set this on a regular UIScrollView and enable paging, the activity indicator doesn't stay at the top.
 Working on this.
+Possible workaround is to set your contentSize to 44pts less than the frame of the UIScrollView.
+Non-ideal, but works.

 -----------------------
 ODRefreshControl Readme